disorderedmaterials/dissolve/docs/examples/benzene/step1.md

 > Change the drawing element from `C` to `H` by clicking on the button next to ![Draw mode](../icons/viewer_edit.png) {: .step}
-> Connect a single hydrogen atom to each carbon by left-click-dragging from each carbon site
+> Connect a single hydrogen atom to each carbon by left-click-dragging from each carbon site {: .step}
-> Left-click somewhere in the viewer below to place an oxygen atom {: .step}
+> Left-click somewhere in the viewer outside the ring to place a hydrogen atom {: .step}
-> Change the drawing element to hydrogen
-{: .step}
-> Left-click-drag from the existing oxygen atom to draw a hydrogen bound to it {: .step}
-> Repeat for the other hydrogen
-{: .step}
 > Click **OK** to close the editor and create the new species {: .step}